-OPD currently possesses eight (8) Getac body-worn cameras.
+OPD currently possesses thirteen (13) Getac body-worn cameras with 11 in regular use and 2 shared by part-time officers.

 The OPD BWC policy identifies those circumstances in which officers are expected to activate their bodyworn cameras, as well as circumstances in which they are prohibited from activating their body-worn cameras.
 The policy also provides guidance for those circumstances in which BWC activation is deemed discretionary.